Glucose-insulin mathematical model for the combined effect of medications and life style of Type 2 diabetic patients: Model Description

 \subsection{Physical Activity Model}

-Physical activity in the model is introduced by considering the model developed in \cite{Breton2008}.
-The model was developed for a T1D model based on \cite{Bergman1979}.
+In this section, a physical activity model based on \cite{Breton2008} is added to the model in \cite{Vahili}.
+The model in \cite{Breton2008} was developed for a T1D model based on \cite{Bergman1979}.
 The model considers the change of the heart beat following a physical activity to be the stimulus of two states $E_{1}$ and $E_{2}$ which are dimensionless: